TemiOlukoko/Weather-App/README.md

 - Currently only desktop responsive

 # Challenges
-- Due to the format of the data provided by OpenWeatherMap's free API service for the 5 day weather forecast, I had issues splitting up the 'list' pasrt of the JSON response into an object of arrays.
+- Due to the format of the data provided by OpenWeatherMap's free API service for the 5 day weather forecast, I had issues splitting up the 'list' part of the JSON response into an object of arrays.
 In order to do this, I created functions that parsed and processed the data into an accessible array of objects.
 Check out app.js and weather.ejs to see how I did this.